Lean Six Sigma For Dummies

 The step must be actioned 'right first time'

 Try to remove those steps that don't meet these criteria, but recognise that you may want to retain some non-value-adding steps, perhaps for regulatory or financial reasons, for example.

 You need to identify and understand the value stream and eliminate waste and non-value-adding steps.
 As little as 10 to 15 per cent of process steps add value, often representing only 1 per cent of the total process time.

 How to Tackle Waste with Lean Six Sigma

 You can improve process flow in a number of ways using Lean Six Sigma, including by reducing waste.
 The seven categories of waste are sometimes identified by the acronym Tim Wood:

 Transportation: Moving materials and output unnecessarily.

-Inventory: Overproduction resulting in too much stock.
+Inventory: Overproduction resulting in too much work in progress or stock.

 Motion: Inappropriate siting of teams or equipment.

 Waiting: Equipment failure, for example, which causes delays.